Equality, diversity, and inclusion

 Are organizations championing equal rights?

-Over two-thirds (69%, down from 73% in our previous survey) of professionals believe their employer champions equal rights, while 17% (up from 14%) still think more work needs to be done.
+Almost two-thirds (64%, down from 69% in our previous survey) of professionals believe their employer champions equal rights, while 19% (up from 17%) still think more work needs to be done and 17% remain unsure.

 What are employers doing well in building a diverse, equitable, and inclusive organization?